 Refinishing Your Snowshoes

-Refinishing may only be needed in certain cases, depending on the condition and age of your ‘shoes.
+You may only need to refinish in some instances, depending on the condition and age of your ‘shoes.

 The finish on a wood snowshoe frame can sometimes begin to wear off or peel with traditional snowshoes.
 In this case, you may want to refinish your snowshoes.
-A treatment to consider using is a quality oil-based exterior varnish or a marine varnish since they are good protectors from moisture.
+Consider using a quality oil-based exterior varnish or a marine varnish for treatment, as they are good protectors from moisture.
 Polyurethane or shellac coatings are also agents to consider.
 Furthermore, tung oil can be an option as well.
-But, be sure to use products that have UV inhibitors in them to guard against sunlight.
+But be sure to use products with UV inhibitors to guard against sunlight.

-Be sure to remove the bindings before taking on this monumental task of refinishing.
+Be sure to remove the bindings before taking on this monumental refinishing task.
 Then, do a little sanding on the peeled segments of the wood.
-Finally, coat the wood frame and rawhide webbing completely with a paintbrush or cloth.
+Finally, completely coat the wood frame and rawhide webbing with a paintbrush or cloth.
 Sometimes, two or three coats may be better than one, giving ample drying time between coats.
 But be sure not to coat neoprene webbing.

 Repairing Your Snowshoes

 However, when the case does arise to repair, traditional snowshoes can be a challenge.
-But it is more practical than repairing the aluminum snowshoes in that you use woodworking or weaving skills rather than mechanical engineering skills.
-In addition, leather can be attached and re-laced, as can nylon or neoprene ends be retied.
+But it is more practical than repairing aluminum snowshoes because you use woodworking or weaving skills rather than mechanical engineering skills.
+For example, you can attach and re-lace leather and re-tie nylon or neoprene ends.

-Once wood frames or wooden crossbars are broken, it isn’t easy to repair them and maintain the same strength as before.
-Broken wood frames can be repaired in the field with two splints and nylon cord, cloth tape, or Red Green’s “handyman’s secret weapon” – duct tape.
+If you break a wood frame or wooden crossbars, it isn’t easy to repair them and maintain the same strength as before.
+Broken wood frames can be fixed in the field with two splints and nylon cord, cloth tape, or Red Green’s “handyman’s secret weapon” – duct tape.
 Back in the shop, you would need to repair the damage with glue and sunken bolts.
-Or again, send them to the manufacturer for repair.
-One other solution for broken wood frame snowshoes would be to mend the wood with glue only and permanently hang them over the fireplace as decor to add ambiance to your family room.
+Or, again, send them to the manufacturer for repair.
+Another solution for broken wood frame snowshoes would be to mend the wood with glue only and permanently hang them over the fireplace as decor to add ambiance to your family room.

-The primary key for the snowshoe storage of traditional models is also to keep them dry.
-Wood-framed traditional snowshoes need to be in a place where they are moisture-free to prevent mold and mildew from developing.
+The primary key for the snowshoe storage of traditional models is keeping them dry.
+Wood-framed traditional snowshoes must be in a moisture-free place to prevent mold and mildew from developing.

 Second, traditional shoes need to be in rodent-free areas.
 Mice would love to eat the leather on my modified bear paws, and raccoons would love to chew the wood on both pairs of my traditional’ shoes.
-If left in the garage, mice would most certainly make my shoes a meal.
-Luckily, raccoons have not gotten in my garage to date, though.
-So, make sure you’re storing your snowshoes in areas not accessible by rodents.
-Hanging up your snowshoes on pegs in the garage could be an alternative solution.
+If left in the garage, mice would make my shoes a meal.
+Luckily, raccoons haven’t been in my garage to date, though.
+So, ensure you’re storing your snowshoes in areas not accessible by rodents.
+Hanging your snowshoes on pegs in the garage could be an alternative solution.

 Finally, keep snowshoes out of direct sunlight.
-The rays can fade and dry out the wood, resulting in cracking and warping, and bleaching out the leather.
+The rays can fade and dry out the wood, resulting in cracking, warping, and bleaching of the leather.

 Hang Up Your’ Shoes, But Not Your Feet

-In the northern hemisphere, April may be the month to hang up your snowshoes for the season unless you’re sandshoeing.
+In the northern hemisphere, April or May may be the months to hang up your snowshoes for the season unless you’re sandshoeing.
 But it is not a time to hang up your feet.
 Just as the snowshoe racing athlete cross-trains in the summer by jogging and trail running, so should the snowshoe hiking enthusiast remain active by hiking, backpacking, paddling, biking, or participating in other outdoor sports.

 Snowshoers need to keep in shape during the non-snow seasons.
-So, when hanging up your snowshoes for this season, a healthy policy is to dig out from storage your warm-weather outdoor adventure gear.
+So, when hanging up your snowshoes for this season, a health-conscious policy is to dig out your warm-weather outdoor adventure gear from storage.
 Putting that gear to use will help prepare you for future snowshoeing challenges.
-So, when you are ready for snowshoeing next winter, you will then put on well-preserved snowshoes and take them to the trails with a well-preserved body.
+So, when you are ready for snowshoeing next winter, you will put on well-preserved snowshoes and take them to the trails with a well-preserved body.

 What recommendations do you have for preserving your snowshoe before placing them in storage?
 Let us know in the comments below!

-How Paddle Boarding In The Summer Can Prepare You For Snowshoeing In The Winter
+Read Next: How Paddle Boarding in the Summer Can Prepare You for Snowshoeing in the Winter